Antonio-Conrado/nest-auth-rbac/README.md

 - **Profile endpoint:** Allows authenticated users to view and manage their own profile.
 - **Status toggling (activate/deactivate):** Suspend or activate users without deleting them.
 - **DTO validation:** Ensures consistency and data validation for all operations.
+- **DTO validation:** Ensures consistency and data validation for all operations.
+- **User search with validation:** Adds a search endpoint that ensures proper input validation and consistent response formatting.

 ### **[Roles & Permissions]**